caanaan/linuxdevconfig/zsh/MyZshQuickReference.md

 * Control prefix is Ctrl + a
 * prefix + a - To send a Ctrl + a to a window
 * prefix + x - Close the current pane
-* prefix + z - Maximize the current pane
+* prefix + z - Maximize / restore the current pane
 * hold prefix + arrow keys - resize the pane one column at a time
 * prefix + Ctrl + Shift + arrow keys - resize the pane several columns per
 * prefix + arrow keys - move between panes